-- 1. We develop a new discipline of data science-driven humanities, or digital humanities in general, and establish the center of excellence across organizations through the sharing of humanities data and associated technologies to interpret and manage data.
+- 1. We establish a new discipline of data science-driven humanities, or digital humanities, and establish the center of excellence across organizations through the promotion of openness.

-- 2. We investigate "deep access" to the content of humanities data using state-of-the-art technologies in the area of informatics and statistics.
+- 2. We develop "deep access" to the content of humanities data by state-of-the-art technologies in the area of informatics and statistics.

-- 3. We aggregate, process and deliver humanities knowledge from Japan to the world by taking advantage of collaboration across organization and countries.
+- 3. We aggregate, process and deliver humanities knowledge from Japan to the world through collaboration across organizations and countries.

 - 4. We promote citizen science and open innovation based on open data and applications.

 On April 1, 2016, Joint Support-Center for Data Science Research in Research Organization of Information and Systems started a preliminary office for Center for Open Data in the Humanities (CODH), and on April 1, 2017, Center for Open Data in the Humanities (CODH) has officially started.
 Asanobu KITAMOTO is the director of the center, and National Institute of Informatics and The Institute of Statistical Mathematics became core institutes for research and support activities.

 In the humanities research community, data science approach based on large-scale open data is still premature.
 We cannot expect that the usage of open data shows a significant increase by just releasing them.
 CODH will therefore develop and release databases and tools by adopting the methodology of Digital Humanities (Computers and Humanities), which shows a rapid growth in the global research community, and also hold seminars and tutorials to promote the utilization of research resources.